There are a few types of Dental Insurance Plans available that provide multiple options for Dental Coverage.

 The answer to this question depends on how much risk you are willing to take.
 Dental care costs can be pretty high; for example, a crown can range from $500 to $3,000 per tooth.
 Therefore, it would be nice to have dental insurance coverage, right?

 Not quite.
 Dental insurance works quite differently from medical insurance.
 The majority of dental insurance plans are designed with the purpose to cover only the basic dental care around $1,000-$1,500 per year.
-They are not intended to provide comprehensive coverage like medical plans do, and there is a ceiling on the maximum yearly benefits the insurance company will pay.
+They are not intended to provide comprehensive coverage as medical plans do, and there is a ceiling on the maximum yearly benefits the insurance company will pay.

 Below is a list of factors that will help you in deciding whether to buy a dental insurance plan.

-It is the maximum amount the insurance company will pay during a policy year (most plans are based on calendar year).
+It is the maximum amount the insurance company will pay during a policy year (most plans are based on the calendar year).
 The typical range is from $1,000 to 1,500.

-- Find out whether a plan has a reduced fee for dentists within the company dental network; if it does, check whether your dentist is a part of the network.
+- Find out whether a plan has a reduced fee for dentists within the company dental network; if it does, check whether your dentist is a part of the net.
 Typically, network dentists agree to accept predetermined discounted fees for their services.